Online Safety

 Online safety

-We believe it is essential that children are safeguarded from potentially harmful and inappropriate online material.
-We will take an effective whole setting approach to online safety to empower us to protect and educate our pupils, students, and staff in their use of technology.
+298. We believe it is essential that children are safeguarded from potentially harmful and inappropriate online material.

 - content: being exposed to illegal, inappropriate or harmful content, for example: pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation and extremism.